ShyftXero/GrayMan/README.md

 - support multiple failover c2 mechanisms by leveraging a pluggable model.
   - multiple randomly selected http channels
   - multiple dns channels
-  - easily issue a migration to a new channel or deprecate a channel
+  - easily issue a migration to a new channel or deprecate/demote a channel
+- time-based heirarchy of trust. (older agents/channels are more trust-worthy)
 - payload keying and targeting
 - c2 channels selected by degree of interactivity and data directionality
   - Long-haul servers for "aliveness"